-Work continues on incorporating forecast data from UC San Diego Scripps Institute – Center for Western Weather and Water Extremes (C3WE).
-C3WE has become a research leader in atmospheric rivers, and a primary rainfall forecast leader in the western United States, improving on current forecasts from NWS.
+Starting mid-November 2022, we will be operationally using data from Scripps Institution of Oceanography’s Center for Western Weather and Water Extremes (CW3E) at UC San Diego.
+CW3E has become a research leader in atmospheric rivers, and a primary rainfall forecast leader in the western United States, improving on current forecasts from the National Weather Service.

 No current documents.

 FY22-36 Key Performance Indicator for the Safe, Clean Water Program

 Maintain existing capabilities for flood forecasting and warning.

 Improve flood forecast accuracy and emergency response time working with the National Weather Service and through research and development.